Mass media in Ukraine: Censorship and media freedom

+The Constitution of Ukraine and a 1991 law provide for freedom of speech.

+According to Washington-based Freedom House the Ukrainian media featured "considerable pluralism and open criticism of the government and powerful figures" prior to 2022.
+Business magnates controlled and influenced many outlets and some Russian media was banned.
+Following the Russian invasion, the government expanded its control over media and government-controlled news started to be broadcast around the clock on all channels.

 Freedom House reported the status of press freedom in Ukraine in 2015 as improving from Not Free to Partly Free.
 It justified the change as follows:

 due to profound changes in the media environment after the fall of President Viktor Yanukovych's government in February, despite a rise in attacks on journalists during the Euromaidan protests of early 2014 and the subsequent conflict in eastern Ukraine.
 The level of government hostility and legal pressure faced by journalists decreased, as did political pressure on state-owned outlets.
 The media also benefited from improvements to the law on access to information and the increased independence of the broadcasting regulator.

-In 2015 the main concerns about media freedom in Ukraine were the handling of pro-Russian propaganda, the concentration of media ownership, and the high risks of violence against journalists, especially in the conflict areas in the east.
+Freedom House deemed the Ukrainian legal framework on media freedom "among the most progressive in eastern Europe", although implementation has been uneven.
+The main concerns of this organization were the handling of pro-Russian propaganda, the concentration of media ownership, and the high risks of violence against journalists, especially in the conflict areas in the east.

-As of September 2015, Freedom House classifies the Internet in Ukraine as "partly free" and the press as "partly free".
 Press freedom had significantly improved since the Orange Revolution of 2004.
 However, in 2010 Freedom House perceived "negative trends in Ukraine".

-The Ukrainian legal framework on media freedom is deemed "among the most progressive in eastern Europe", although implementation has been uneven.
-The Constitution of Ukraine and a 1991 law provide for freedom of speech.